Ellim/S-TSiR/README.md

 I've changed and added so much since the last update it may as well be entirely new.
 Next goal to work on is a Save/Load system and then to rework the costs of everything so when I change prices it will actually change for people who have a file started.

+07/15/16

+Thank you to the creator of the fantastic incremental Trimps for a number of functions that make this game much more readable including his prettify script to shorten long numbers, a script to convert numbers to roman numerals, and the method in which the game object is created and saved.
+I have added the GPL license to the repo and will be reading further to see what more I may have to do.
+Thank you to everyone who made it here through reddit, thank you to usere Grabarz19 for pointing this out to me.

 03/31/16